UiPath/ProcessMining-pm-utils/README.md

 ```

 ## Contents
-This dbt package contains macros for SQL functions to run the dbt project on multiple databases and for schema tests.
+This dbt package contains macros for SQL functions to run the dbt project on multiple databases and for generic tests.
 The databases that are currently supported are Snowflake and SQL Server.

 - [Multiple databases](#Multiple-databases)
   - [date_from_timestamp](#date_from_timestamp-source)